 Registration will be from 9:30am on Monday 27th January in the Lecture Theatre Block Concourse.
+If you have any problems on the day you can contact us by ringing the Techne mobile number: 07598 142840.

 Wi-Fi Access

 For internet access you can use Eduroam, or log onto the University of Surrey GUEST WIFI by connecting to it and then entering some personal details when you open a web browser.